coreexplorer-org/coreexplorer-org.github.io/_posts/2023-12-25-a-brief-history-of-core-explorer.md

 > Definitely important to keep separate stats on merge commits vs normal commits

+### The Merge Script

+[Merge Script](https://github.com/bitcoin-core/bitcoin-maintainer-tools/commits/main/github-merge.py) is in the `bitcoin-core/bitcoin-maintainer-tools`

 The script that makes the merge commit, makes the commit on behalf of the maintainer... and the name of the person who actually merged the code.
 Then the code is shared out as a magnet link.